The Ultimate Guide to Units of Measurement for Gamers Who Don't Want to Be Hardware 'Noobs'

 Source: Based on data from.
 [1]

-The Choice of Weapon: SSD vs. HDD in 2025
+The Weapon of Choice: SSD vs. HDD in 2025

 Storage technology is crucial.
-Hard drives (HDDs) are mechanical devices, with spinning magnetic disks and a moving read arm to access data.
-This makes them slower, noisier, and more susceptible to physical damage.[35]
-SSDs (Solid-State Drives) , on the other hand, use NAND flash memory, with no moving parts, resulting in dramatically higher access and transfer speeds.[37]
+HDDs (Hard Drives) are mechanical devices, with rotating magnetic disks and a read arm that moves to access data.
+This makes them slower, noisier, and more susceptible to physical damage.
+[35] SSDs (Solid-State Drives) , on the other hand, use NAND flash memory, with no moving parts, resulting in dramatically higher access and transfer speeds.
+[37]

 The impact on gameplay is brutal: